jointag/JTProximitySDK-Android/README.md

 ---

-> ⚠️ **Attention**: with some versions of the android build tool a duplicate resource
+> :warning: **Note**: with some versions of the android build tool a duplicate
-> error may arise during the resource merging phase of the build.
-In this case
+> resource error may arise during the resource merging phase of the build.
+In
-> it is sufficient to include the new drawable resources using a **version qualifier**.
+> this case it is sufficient to include the new drawable resources using a
+> **version qualifier**.

 > Eg:
 >
 > - `drawable-hdpi-v7/ic_stat_jointag_default.png`